Travel Agent Training

-Travel agents enjoy both the adventure of a travel career and the stability of an office career.
-They have the opportunity to go on familiarization "fam" trips, where they are paid to learn about travel destinations!
+Travel agents enjoy both the adventure of a travel career and the stability of working from home or office.

 - The travel agency industry